 These guidelines are intended to help you complete your Access Copyright Foundation grant application.
-They include general information on Access Copyright Foundation and how to apply, as well as information specific to each of our three grant programs.
-Each grant program has its own requirements, so check the program-specific guidelines before you begin your application.
+They include general information on Access Copyright Foundation, who and what we fund and how to apply, as well as information specific to each of our three grant programs.
+Each grant program has its own requirements, so refer to both the general information and the program-specific guidelines as you prepare your application.

-Note the new grant limits for previous grant recipients effective October 2021.
+Note the new grant limits for previous grant recipients are effective as of October 2021.

-We encourage you to contact the Access Copyright Foundation Program Consultant if you have any questions at any point in this process.
+We encourage you to contact the Access Copyright Foundation Program Consultant if you have questions at any point in this process.
 We want to help you submit the best application possible.